tejpoudel/Logs-Analysis-Project/README.md

 #File Description:
 - `Query.py`: this is the main entrypoint for the application
-- `Database.py`: this encapsulates the database connection logic
 - 'README.md': It is the current read me file.
 - 'newsdata.sql': It is the main database table for the query.